 A complete NOI for a Category B high tier project shall include:

 An assessment of the need for the project.
 If the project is to be conducted in compliance with a routine maintenance plan such as a waterway management plan, submit the plan with the NOI.
-Alternatively, submit an assessment specific to the activities in accordance with the project-specific plans described in Order section X.A-X.F.
+Alternatively, submit an assessment specific to the activities in accordance with the project-specific plans described in Order section X.A-X.E.

-For projects that will result in impacts that require compensatory mitigation, as defined in Order section IX.B.1, a compensatory mitigation plan in accordance with Order section X.H.
+For projects that will result in impacts that require compensatory mitigation, as defined in Order section IX.B.1, a compensatory mitigation plan in accordance with Order section X.G.

-For Category B projects that meet the definition of an emergency as defined in Order section II.A.6.a, the compensatory mitigation plan shall be submitted within 60 days of issuance of the NOA.
+For Category B projects that meet the definition of an emergency as defined in Order section II.A.4.a, the compensatory mitigation plan shall be submitted within 60 days of issuance of the NOA.